Office: (573) 874-0091 Fax: (573) 474-7722

 * This will depend on the contents that are being disposed of.
-We allow up to FIVE tons in our 10 & 15 yard containers.
-We allow up to Ten tons in our 20, 30, & 40 yard containers.
+We allow up to FIVE tons in our 10 and 15-yard containers.
+We allow up to ten (10) tons in our 20, 30 and 40-yard containers.

 * You will be subject to an overweight fee.
-In some situations where the load is over weight or top heavy and unsafe for transporting, you will be required to unload some of the contents.
+In some situations where the load is overweight or top heavy and unsafe for transport, you will be required to unload some of the contents.

 * Containers are to be filled up to the top rail but may not exceed past.

-* Containers are to be placed on a hard level surface.
-(Gravel, Concrete, Asphalt, ect.)
+* Containers are to be placed on a hard level surface (Gravel, Concrete, Asphalt, etc.).
 Overhead tree limbs and power lines may inhibit placement as well.

 * Containers have rear wheels that help prevent damage upon loading and unloading.
-We can however set containers on runners to protect your desired placement location.
-These runners would however need to be supplied by the homeowner.
+We can, however, set containers on runners to protect your desired placement location.
+These runners would, however, need to be supplied by the homeowner.
 Such runners are encouraged for placement on asphalt.
-(Plywood, 2x6x8, ect.)
+(Plywood, 2x6x8, etc.)

 * All containers do have a rear swing door that opens to make loading easier.

-* While container is rented and at your location, you are liable for it.
+* While the container is rented and at your location, you are liable for it.

 * Containers are to be left in the location at which they were placed.
 Moving them without our truck may result in damages to our container and or your placement location.